KeithPinson/butterfly_mimics_2022_dataset/README.md

 ## To Download the Dataset

-This repository contains everything but the images in the dataset.
-They are hosted on Kaggle.
+The Github repository contains everything but the images in the dataset.
+They full dataset with images is hosted on Kaggle.
 Follow the link to download the complete dataset, https://www.kaggle.com/datasets/keithpinson/butterfly-mimics-2022.

 ## License